 Power

 In the US, electric bikes fall into three classes.
 In all three classes, the motor size is limited to 750W.
 Class 1 e-bikes have pedal assist only and are limited to a top speed of 20 mph.
 Class 2 electric bikes have a throttle and pedal assist, both limited to 20 mph.
 Class 3 ebikes also have a throttle and pedal-assist, but the throttle stays limited to 20 mph while the pedal-assist tops out at 28 mph.
-The speed limits of many electric bikes can be adjusted so they can be used in Class 2 or Class 3 configurations, and often, the throttle can be disconnected to configure it as a Class 1.
+The speed limits of many electric bikes can be adjusted to accommodate Class 2 or Class 3 configurations, and often, the throttle can be disconnected to configure it as a Class 1.

 Be sure to check local and regional regulations regarding the use of the different classes of electric bikes where you live and ride.

-We have various test bikes encompassing all three e-bike classes with different motor sizes and power ratings.
+We have various test bikes that encompass all three e-bike classes, featuring different motor sizes and power ratings.
 The power output of a bike is determined mainly by the size or wattage of its motor.
 Larger motors produce more torque and power.
-Additionally, the battery's voltage determines how much power the motor can generate.
+Additionally, the battery's voltage determines the amount of power the motor can generate.
 Our assessment of power is based on several tests that we conduct to analyze the throttle and pedal assistance.
-We compare the acceleration, range of pedal-assistance, quality of output, and uphill speed and retention over time of each bike in addition to their top speed.
+We compare the acceleration, range of pedal assistance, quality of output, and uphill speed and retention over time of each bike, in addition to their top speed.
+We also tested the power and torque on a dynamometer to get exact figures for each bike.

 The Lectric ONE has a powerful 750W motor.
-This bike was quick off the line using the throttle or pedal assist, and it held power impressively well while going up gradual hills during our throttle-only range testing.
+This bike was quick off the line, whether using the throttle or pedal assist, and it held power impressively well while climbing gradual hills during our throttle-only range testing.
 This fast-moving bike comes in Class 3 settings, and it had no problem ripping along at 28 mph while using pedal assist.
 The Lectric ONE also boasts a strong 750W geared hub motor.
-The ONE quickly accelerates using the throttle and maintains its speed impressively well.
-It's generally quite easy to achieve the top pedal-assisted speed of 28 mph.
+The ONE quickly accelerates using the throttle and maintains its impressive speed.
+It's generally quite easy to achieve the top pedal-assisted speed of 28 miles per hour.
 These bikes are fast, but you also don't have to ride them or any of the Class 3 models at top speed all the time.
 Multiple levels of pedal assistance allow you to choose how much help you want to get to the top speed.
 Too fast?
 You can decrease the top speed through the display or connected app.

 The Ride1Up LMT'D